nunonamorado/sinatra-slack/README.md

 > Note: WIP

 Creating your first Slack Slash Command application has never been to easy.
-Combining `sinatra` and `sinatra-slack` DSL, you can quickly create a app that processes Slach Commands with ease.
+Combining `sinatra` and `sinatra-slack` DSL, you can quickly create a app that processes Slash Commands with ease.

 ## Installation